salvalcantara/django-change-pk/README.md

 }
 ```

+Otherwise, please make the necessary adjustments either in your MySQL configuration or in the settings file `change_pk/settings.py`.

-Then, run the following command to create the required database first:
+Then, run the following command to create the application database (you might need to change the `-u` and `-p` flags if you are using a different username/password):

 ```
 mysql -u root -proot -e "CREATE DATABASE change_pk"